 Students are presented with new concepts and skills in language arts, math, science, and social studies.
 Integrating art with all academic work develops new ways of thinking and working, as the students literally take the work into their own hands.
 Our students experience a deep investment in their learning as they create their main-lesson books with compositions, observations, illustrations, and diagrams of their studies.
 The Main Lesson includes Language Arts, Mathematics, The Sciences, Geography, Culture, and History.

-After Main Lesson comes snack, ample outdoor play, lunch, and then specialty classes in the afternoon to round out the curriculum.
-Students will learn to knit, crochet, felt, and sew in handwork; will carve bowls and spoons in woodwork; learn Spanish and German; become proficient in movement, sports, and singing; and learn how to play an instrument in orchestra.
+After the Main Lesson comes a snack, ample outdoor play, lunch, and then specialty classes in the afternoon to round out the curriculum.
+Students will learn to knit, crochet, feel, and sew in handwork; will carve bowls and spoons in woodwork; learn Spanish and German; become proficient in movement, sports, and singing; and learn how to play an instrument in orchestra.
 All students participate in these classes during their time in the lower school at GMWS.

 Subjects needing extra practice in areas such as math, writing, and foreign language are also taught in shorter afternoon periods.